By: Amanda Menard

 If you’ve caught any current news since last week we’re sure you’ve seen the highlights of Kanye West’s lunch meeting with the president.
 Among many ideas, he presented photos of an aircraft concept which he referred to as “iPlane 1,” and touched on the country’s need to be at the very forefront of manufacturing innovation by looking at the profound talent that exists in the people around us every day- at least that’s what this writer was able to extrapolate after watching the full exchange on YouTube courtesy of C-SPAN.
 But when Kanye unlocked his phone, what he actually presented were images from Industrial Designer Shabtai Hirshberg’s 2012 Master’s thesis posted on Behance.net under the title “2012 Redesign of a Commercial Aircraft for 2030.”
 Hirshberg presented the concept to complete his MFA at College for Creative Studies in Detroit.

-Now here is where things went awry, as they tend to do in just about every story we see that involves any person of notable fame.
 This story has played out like a game of telephone and we are here to set the record straight: None of this is Kanye’s idea and Apple is not currently involved with iPlane 1 in any capacity.

 AeroDef: Before we get into the specifics of your design, we’d first like to know; how did Kanye West get a hold of it?